atoll fern

 Before TARP, many seabird colonies on Tetiaroa were collapsing.

-• On some motus, brown noddy chicks almost completely disappeared, nearly 100% died before fledging, attacked by invasive yellow crazy ants.
+• On some motus, brown noddy chicks almost completely disappeared, with many dying or suffering from deformations from continuous exposure to formic acid sprayed by yellow crazy ants.

 After TARP - The Transformation